-Egyptian companies often rely on customs brokers, or their own staff to check on shipments and to clear products through customs.
-In general, the following documents must be presented to the customs office for shipment release:
+Under the new system, the following documents must be presented to the customs office for shipment release:

-- Bill of Lading - Commercial Invoice - Certificate of Origin (countersigned by the Chamber of Commerce and notarized by the Egyptian Embassy or Consulate in the country of origin). - Export/Health Certificate (FDA certificate of free sale, sanitary, phytosanitary varies by product).

-- Packing List - Certificate of Insurance - Import Permit (issued to Egyptian importer) - Payment Guarantee (Form 11) from a local bank advising that payment has been transferred to the supplier.
+- Bill of Lading - Commercial Invoice - Certificate of Origin (countersigned by the Chamber of Commerce and notarized by the Egyptian Embassy or Consulate in the country of origin). - Export/Health Certificate (FDA certificate of free sale, sanitary, phytosanitary varies by product). - Packing List - Certificate of Insurance - Import Permit (issued to Egyptian importer) - Payment Guarantee (Form 11) from a local bank advising that payment has been transferred to the supplier.

-The following documents may be required, depending on product:
+The following documents may be required, depending on the product: